webix-hub/docs/data/desktop/organogram.md

 				<li>organogram/selection.md</li>
             </ul>
 		</td>
-		<td class='topic_description' onclick="displaySubList(event,'data')">Teaches you how to treat data in the Organogram to present the desired set of items.</td>
+		<td class='topic_description' onclick="displaySubList(event,'data')">Teaches you how to create Organogram on the page, adjust it and load with data.</td>
 	</tr>
 	<tr>
 		<td class='topics' onclick="displaySubList(event,this.id)">